spyder-ide/spyder/REVIEW.md

 ### Expected reviewer behavior

 Pull requests are a key space for community interaction, and reviewing PRs is a vital part of maintaining any project.
-Reviewing PRs is also a skill that can benefit from having a clear set of goals for the sake of the reviewer and the PR author.
+With that in mind, this is a process that can benefit from having a clear set of goals for the sake of both the reviewer and the PR author.

 All reviewers are expected to follow these guidelines and labels in their review.
 If a reviewer forgets, they may be reminded.
-If a reviewer refuses, they will be contacted about a violation of [Spyder’s Code of Conduct](https://github.com/spyder-ide/spyder/blob/b672a739d068005e384eddb92190831fea2f760a/CODE_OF_CONDUCT.md) under `Giving and gracefully accepting constructive feedback`.
+If a reviewer refuses, they will be contacted about a violation of [Spyder’s Code of Conduct](https://github.com/spyder-ide/spyder/blob/master/CODE_OF_CONDUCT.md) under `Giving and gracefully accepting constructive feedback`.
 As with all aspects of the Code of Conduct, this applies to everyone involved in the discussion (including members of the Spyder organization on GitHub).

 Other notes:
 - Unless the reviewer has explicit permission on the conversation for that PR, reviewers should not commit to the same branch as the PR being reviewed.
-- If more than roughly 20% of review comments fall in the `[optional]` section described below, then it is worth adding this feedback in an issue linked to the PR instead of on the PR directly.
+- If more than roughly 20% of review comments fall in the `[optional]` section described below, then it is worth adding this feedback in an issue referencing the PR instead of on the PR directly.
 - When possible, please add comments asking for a specific change as [GitHub suggestions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request).

 ## Reviewing process